 Why don’t you give try to these methods and let me know which step helps in fixing Windows 10 error code 0xC0000225?

-The blog post is contributed by Anubhab, a blogger, tech enthusiast and a MBA student from Kolkata.
+The blog post is contributed by Anubhab, a blogger, tech enthusiast, and an MBA student from Kolkata.
 A friendly person always in a mood for networking.
 Ping me up anytime or just throw an email.
 He blogs at Silicophilic.